 Women and body imagine…ugh.

-I don’t mean to disregard the men here as so many guys out there are not content with their bodies either.
-However, it seems women are forever battling, always fussing, and never happy with the way they look.
+It seems women are forever battling, always fussing, and never happy with the way we look.

 This is the survey that I sent out to the women:

 Would you say you have a positive self-image?